getoutreach/extensibility-sdk/docs/context.md

 - **lastInbound** Last date when the prospect data are synced to Outreach from external system
 - **lastOutbound** Last date when the prospect data are synced to the external system from Outreach

-As with all the other contextual properties, you can access these values: either through your own parsing of the addon hosting URL or using the SDK to do that for you automatically.
+As with all the other contextual properties, you can access these values: either through your own parsing of the application hosting URL or using the SDK to do that for you automatically.

 ## Accessing external information from SDK